 - May 14th: Program officially ends; students depart as a group from Havana to Miami.
 Students are responsible for making their own domestic flight reservations from Miami to their homes.
 The student will be expected to pay for his/her ticket home.

-End of August: Student cohort meets up in Miami, Florida.
+Saturday, August 26th: Student cohort meets up in Miami, Florida.
 Students are responsible for making their own domestic flight reservations from their home to Miami, and for transportation to the hotel.
 The student will be expected to pay for his/her ticket.

 - End of August - early September: Orientation conducted by CASA-Cuba and Casa de las Américas